Syndicate (TV series)

 Syndicate is a Bangladeshi crime thriller web series written and directed by Shihab Shaheen.
-It is produced by Redoan Rony.
-This is Chorki web platform show.
-It has seven episodes.
-It stars Afran Nisho, Nazifa Tushi and Tasnia Farin in lead roles.
+This Chorki web platform show, with seven episodes, is produced by Redoan Rony and stars Afran Nisho, Nazifa Tushi and Tasnia Farin in lead roles.

 The serial aired on 8 July 2022.
 Soon after the airing, the serial won the appreciation of the audience.

 Plot

 The questionable, mysterious Jisha, a bank officer, was killed by being thrown from the roof of the bank in the afternoon.
 Although everyone calls it suicide, Adnan, colleague and boyfriend of Jisha, thinks that she was killed in cold blood.
 Adnan is an IT officer with Asperger syndrome.
 He is running after a syndicate.
 He is assisted by his colleague and childhood friend Swarna.